 – Organ transplant (heart, lung, liver, kidney); or

 – Kidney failure requiring dialysis.

-If you are age 54 or younger, you may purchase a Single Trip plan for a period of up to 365 days.
+If you are age 54 or younger, you may purchase a Single Trip plan for a period of up to amount of days permitted by your provincial/territorial GHIP.
 If you are age 55 to 74, you may purchase a Single Trip plan of up to 25 days.

 Pre-existing medical conditions exclusion: Benefits are not payable for costs incurred due to, contributed to by, or resulting from any pre-existing medical condition or related condition (other than a minor condition) that was not stable at any time during the 90 days (Age 59 or younger) or 180 days (Age 60 to 74) prior to the policy effective date.

 Minor condition describes a sickness or injury during the stability period which ended prior to the policy effective date and which did not require:

 a) treatment for a period longer than 15 consecutive days; or